danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions4.md

 What is the purpose of the `connect-offsets` topic in Kafka Connect?

-- A. It stores the configuration of the connectors.
+- 1. It stores the configuration of the connectors.
-- B. It stores the status of the connector tasks.
+- 2. It stores the status of the connector tasks.
-- C. It stores the offsets of the source connectors.
+- 3. It stores the offsets of the source connectors.
-- D. It stores the offsets of the sink connectors.
+- 4. It stores the offsets of the sink connectors.

-**Answer:** C
+**Answer:** 3

 **Explanation:**
 In Kafka Connect, the `connect-offsets` topic is used to store the offsets of the source connectors.
 It plays a crucial role in enabling fault tolerance and recovery of connector tasks.